yyueyii/FounderFinder/README.md

 # FounderFinder

-This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Description
 FounderFinder is a dating-app style application that offers a convenient and efficient way for users to find their start-up partners.
+Through this app, users can view the profile cards of other users and express interest in collaborating.
+When both users are interested in working with each other, a successful match is made and the users can communicate via our chat feature.

 ## Core Features
 1. Comprehensive profile cards of users to better understand their sectoral focus/themselves as a person